Two things that I love about Filipino dishes is that they taste hearty and delicious right when they’re freshly cooked…

 This is why I love leftover Menudo, Morcon, Caldereta and Adobo.
 The sauce and the meat become very tasty the next day.

-What we used to do when cooking Mechado is to get a large chunk of beef and make an insertion in the middle to make way to a large strip of pork fat that will serve as a wick or “micha”.
-But since braising a large chuck of beef takes so much time, then we have adapted into cooking just mechado with little chunks of meat.
+What we used to do when cooking Beef Mechado is to get a large chunk of beef and make an insertion in the middle to make way to a large strip of pork fat that will serve as a wick or “micha”.
+But since braising a large chunk of beef takes so much time, we have adapted into cooking beef mechado with little chunks of meat.
 I think cooking with a smaller size of meat is better because then it gets to absorbs more flavor.

 Today, I think I’ll be watching more crime/drama series, installing games into newly reformatted PCs and I’ll be playing with my daughter.
 These are the things that give flavor to my life.